 - Is prescribed the Growth Hormone for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
 Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
 Is prescribed a dose and duration of therapy that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
-Is prescribed the Growth Hormone by an appropriate specialist (e.g., neonatologist [in the neonatal period], endocrinologist, or gastroenterologist); AND - 5.
-Does not have a history of a contraindication to the prescribed medication; AND - 6.
+Is prescribed the Growth Hormone by an appropriate specialist (e.g., neonatologist [in the neonatal period], endocrinologist, gastroenterologist, or nephrologist); AND - 5.
+Does not have a contraindication to the prescribed medication; AND - 6.
 For a non-preferred Growth Hormone, has a history of therapeutic failure of the preferred Growth Hormones approved or medically accepted for the beneficiary's diagnosis.
 See the Preferred Drug List (PDL) for the list of preferred Growth Hormones at: https://papdl.com/preferred-drug-list; AND - 7.
-For a neonate beneficiary, both of the following: - a.
-Has a diagnosis of growth hormone deficiency confirmed according to the current consensus guidelines (e.g., Pediatric Endocrine Society) - b.
-Had appropriate imaging (magnetic resonance imaging [MRI] or computed tomography [CT]) of the brain with particular attention to the hypothalamic pituitary region to exclude the possibility of a tumor;
+For a neonate beneficiary, has a diagnosis of growth hormone deficiency confirmed according to the current consensus guidelines (e.g., Pediatric Endocrine Society); AND - 8.
+For a pediatric beneficiary, all of the following: - a.
+For a beneficiary in Tanner stage ≥ 3, a female beneficiary 12 years of age or older, or a male beneficiary 14 years of age or older, has epiphyses that are confirmed as open, - b.
+For a diagnosis other than Turner syndrome, Prader Willi syndrome, or short for gestational age (SGA), had appropriate imaging (MRI or CT) of the brain with particular attention to the hypothalamic and pituitary regions to exclude the possibility of a tumor,